 Once your case is filed in court, a mandatory state mediation will be scheduled by the Judge of Compensation Claims assigned to your case.
 Pursuant to court rules, the state mediation must occur within 130 days from when the Petition is filed.
-Although state mediations are mandatory, neither the injured worker nor the insurance company is required to settle.
-This is also free, and neither party pays for a state mediation will automatically be scheduled to occur within approximately four months from when that first benefit was requested in court.
+Put simply, once your attorney files for a benefit for you in court (example: payment of an outstanding medical bill, payment of loss wages, etc.), a state mediation will automatically be scheduled to occur within approximately four months from when that first benefit was requested in court.

 State mediations are free and neither party pays for a state mediation.
 However, sometimes, in lieu of a state mediation, the parties can also agree to a private mediation.
 Should the parties agree to a private mediation, it is usually the employer and workers’ compensation insurance carrier who will pay for it.